-I hope that you will take our Code and principles to heart, believe in them as I do and have them guide all of your actions.
+I hope that you will take our Code and principles to heart, believe in them as I do and let them guide all of your actions.
+By giving our best efforts and trusting one another and working together as one team, we can make Dole a company we are all proud to be a part of.